 ELISSA RENOUF’S STORY

 Thank you for visiting our website.
-I would like to share with you my story of the challenges I face every day in the hope it may bring a better understanding of diabetes, explain the help and support you can seek and, above all, make the management of your life that little bit easier.
+I would like to share with you my story, and the challenges I face every day in the hope it may bring you a better understanding of diabetes, explain the help and support you can seek and, above all, make the management of your life with Diabetes, whether it be yours or a loved one’s, that little bit easier.

-On the surface, we are a typical Australian family with five beautiful, happy, healthy and well-loved children.
+On the surface, we are a typical Australian family with five happy, healthy and well-loved children.
 Delving further, you will realise that our lives are a little more complicated than others.
-However, we have never lost our determination to live as normally as possible – even though we must constantly deal with the on-going health issues that have been handed to us.
+However, we have never lost our determination to live as normally as possible – even though we must constantly deal with the on-going health issues that continue to be handed to us.

-It’s out of this determination that Diabete-ezy was born.
+It is out of this determination that Diabete-ezy was born in 2004.
 In helping my sons manage their health, I saw a great need for convenient, user friendly products to assist people to better manage diabetes.
+So I decided to take matters into my own hands, thus bringing the business to life.

-Steve and I went on to have another two children – Billy born in 1994 and Sunita born in 1996.
-When Sunita was six-months-old, I developed Graves Disease (overactive thyroid) which is also an auto-immune disease like diabetes, which I treat with tablets which keeps my levels under control.
-We often wondered whether the children had a risk of getting either one of the diseases but were still told by the specialists that they had only about a five per cent chance.
+Steven and I went on to have another two children – William (Billy), born in 1994 and Sunita, born in 1996.
+When Sunita was six-months-old, I developed Graves Disease (overactive thyroid), which is also an auto-immune disease like Type 1 Diabetes.
+I treated this with tablets which kept my levels under control.
+In 200_ I ended up getting my thyroid removed, and it is much easier to manage.
+At the time we often wondered whether the children had a risk of getting either one of the diseases but were still told by the specialists that they had only about a 5% chance.

-Steve and I had another two children – Charlie, born in 1999, and Freddie, born in 2001.
+Steve and I had another two children – Charlie, born in 1999, and Fredrick (Freddie), born in 2001.
 All the children were very happy and healthy until May 2002.
-Just after Charlie’s third birthday, he asked me to fill a drink bottle with water one night when he was going to bed.
+Just after Charlie’s 3rd birthday, he asked me to fill a drink bottle with water one night as he was going to bed.
 First thing the next morning, he asked for it to be filled again.
 As we had tested the children on Steven’s blood glucose meter every now and then and they were all fine, I was not really alarmed.
-However, to be sure I asked him if I could test him on his father’s meter but he refused.
+However, to be sure I asked him if I could test him on his father’s meter, but he refused (as would many other 3 year olds).
 Not wanting to cause an upset, I decided I would test him that night when he was asleep.
 When I did, his level was an alarming 21mml.
 I phoned the hospital and they asked for him to be taken in immediately and by next morning he was started on insulin injections.
 Lucky for us we had enough knowledge about diabetes to be able to recognise the early signs before Charlie become very ill.

 Charlie accepted his daily routine of seven finger prick tests and up to five insulin injections (plus everything that goes with having diabetes) very well.
 We put this down to the fact that he had always seen his father do the same thing, so it wasn’t as scary as it is for children who have never seen the needles before.